sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 - Diagnostic information like warnings and errors
 - User-specified context from @-mentions

-In the future, we’re planning to incorporate code graph contexts as well.
-By bringing diagnostic information, we're able to provide more appropriate code edits to the selected range.
+By including diagnostic information, we're able to provide more appropriate code edits to the selected range of code.
+In the future, we plan to incorporate code graph context here as well.

 ---